voshond/openmw-takeall/README.md

 ## Installation

-1. Copy the `scripts` directory to your OpenMW data directory
+1. Copy the contents of the `openmw-takeall-vX.X.X.zip` directory to your data directory
-2. Add `PLAYER:scripts/takeall/takeall_p.lua` to your `.omwscripts` file
+2. Add `takeall.omwscripts` to load in your OpenMW Launcher
 3. Launch OpenMW and enjoy!

 ## Usage

-1. Look at any container
+1. Open a container
-2. Press the hotkey (default: K)
+2. Press the hotkey (default: R)
 3. All items will be transferred to your inventory

 ## Configuration

 You can modify the following settings in-game:

--   Hotkey: Default is K
+-   Hotkey: Default is R
--   Notification: Enable/disable the display of notifications
--   Range: How far containers can be detected (in units)

 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or open issues.

-## License

-This project is free software.
-You can use, modify and distribute it freely.
+### Credits

+Author: voshond